spatie/crawler/README.md

 - `CrawlAllUrls`: this profile will crawl all urls on all pages including urls to an external site.
 - `CrawlInternalUrls`: this profile will only crawl the internal urls on the pages of a host.
-- `CrawlSubdomainUrls`: this profile will only crawl the internal urls and its subdomains on the pages of a host.
+- `CrawlSubdomains`: this profile will only crawl the internal urls and its subdomains on the pages of a host.

 ### Ignoring robots.txt and robots meta